. android as a subtopic of addx

 hardcoded hotplug management.)

-"(Android's specialized and inflexible character
+"(Android's specialized and inflexible character. the android userspace sounds pretty tight;

 was a result of performance and resource reasons.)